bclins/bclins.github.io/spring25/math140/notes.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/bf/LagrangeMultipliers2D.svg/1920px-LagrangeMultipliers2D.svg.png" width=500></img>
 </center>

+We used the method of Lagrange multiplier to solve this problem in class:

+2. According to US postal service rules, a cylindrical package may not have a circumference plus height of more than 9 feet.
+Find the dimensions of a cylindrical package that you could mail with the largest volume.

+Here are two more examples that we didn't do in class, but they both have video explanations.

 3. Use the Lagrange multiplier method to maximize $f(x,y) = 3x + 4y$ subject to the constraint $x^2 + y^2 = 100$. ([video](https://youtu.be/x6j6yFzTUgU))

 4. Suppose that the level of production $Y = 32 L^{0.6} K^{0.4}$ where $L$ is the amount of labor (in worker-hours) and $K$ is the capital invested (in dollars).
 Find the maximum level of production given the constraint
 $4 L + 2 K = 50$. ([video](https://youtu.be/x6j6yFzTUgU?t=783))

-5. According to US postal service rules, a cylindrical package may not have a circumference plus height of more than 9 feet.
-Find the dimensions of a cylindrical package that you could mail with the largest volume.